hkhanna/django-base/USAGE.md

 - In the `fedora` repo, add the new application as it's own remote so you can cherry-pick commits if necessary.
 - Remove or replace the LICENSE file.
 - Update `.env.example` to the desired defaults for the new project.
+- Create an AWS bucket for media ideally named `<project>-production` and the appropriate keys.
+This will hold things like attachments to EmailMessages.
 - Grep for the string `base-fedora` and either replace that string with the project name or take the other described action.
 - Either disable social auth by removing it from the installed apps or obtain the relevant secrets and add them to local `.env`.
 - Do the "Local Installation" in the README.